Samworth27/T1A1/README.md

 From here the tree continues to divide based on the next level domains.

-When a domain name is read, it is read from right to left and sub-domain names are seperated with a `.`.
+When a domain name is read, it is read from right to left and sub-domain names are separated with a `.`.

 In the example `google.com.au`: `au` is the top level domain, followed by `com`. `google` is the third level domain and because it has at least one associated IP address is also a hostname.